mzarnecki/FinGPT/README.md

 - Used Claude 3.7 Sonnet LLM
 - Modified prompt to include numbers in text - to simplify verifying interpretation is correct

+📖 For a detailed explanation of concepts used in this application, check out my article on [Medium](https://medium.com/@brightcode/building-financial-reports-with-fingpt-and-claude-3-7-sonnet-cfe1621589b6).

 This project provides tools for analyzing financial reports, specifically annual reports (10-K), using advanced language models such as GPT-4 or other locally deployed Large Language Models (LLM).
 It's designed to help users generate comprehensive analysis reports in PDF format, offering insights into a company's financial health and performance over the fiscal year.

 ## Features